SaiPhanindra45/earthquake-visualizer/README.md

 <img src="./public/mockup.png" alt="App Screenshot Desktop" width="80%"/>
 </p>

-✨ Key Features

-📍 Interactive Global Map: Real-time earthquake data from USGS rendered with react-leaflet.

-📊 Accessible Data List: A screen-reader-friendly list of all events, sortable by magnitude or time.

-🚀 High-Performance: The heavy EarthquakeMap component is lazy-loaded using React.lazy and <Suspense> to ensure a fast initial page load.

-🛡️ Robust Error Handling:

-API Errors: Displays a clear error message if the USGS data fails to load.

-UI Errors: The map is wrapped in a React ErrorBoundary to prevent the entire application from crashing.
 ## ✨ Key Features
 | Feature                       | Description                                                                          |
 | ----------------------------- | ------------------------------------------------------------------------------------ |